-Tom Shipka: I want to speak in favor of the resolution (though it is undergraduate curriculum that we are responsible for; graduate curriculum falls under the purview of the graduate faculty).
+Tom Shipka: I want to speak in favor of the resolution (though it is undergraduate curiculum that we are responsible for; graduate curiculum falls under the purview of the graduate faculty).
 A little over two months ago, I did an analysis of the semester-conversion issue in terms of the role of the Senate.
-I reached three conclusions:
+I reached three conclusions

-- 1. The administration has the authority under the Agreement to determine the academic calendar. - 2.
-Although the administration has authority over the academic calendar, and may therefore opt for conversion to a semester system, the faculty has authority under the Agreement over curriculum and academic policy. - 3.
-The administration has a legal duty to negotiate the impact of a conversion to a semester academic calendar with the YSU/OEA.
+The administration has the authority under the Agreement to determine the academic calendar.
+Although the administration has authority over the academic calendar, and may therefore op for conversion to a semester system, the faculty has authority under the Agreement over curriculum and academic policy.
+The administration has has pladly one possible the impact of a conversion to a semestar academic calendar with the YSUGEA.